DariushG3/variant_interrogation/README.md

 - Here we are taking the advantage of the GWAS Catalog API to automatically query the SNPs to find the corresponding associated traits (14-Feb-2023).

+- Having got a try to an R package, switched to REST API on python and store the lokik-up results in am dataframe.
+Still some manipulations needed to save the reported trait in the summary results using the study info or url (17-Feb-2023).